 The renovation of the 1920 portion of the building was threatened by the cost of foundation reinforcements required to meet essential facility standards for an existing fire station.
-The team reconfigured the design and put all critical uses into the new addition, technically a separate building, allowing Tier II standards on the 1920 wing of the facility.
+The team reimagined the design and put all Category IV critical uses into the new addition, technically a separate building, allowing Tier II standards on the 1920 wing of the facility.

 A historical note: Hartford Fire Station sits on a parcel given by George Huntington Hartford (1833-1917).
 Hartford was an Augusta native and owner of the Great Atlantic & Pacific Tea Company, better known as the A&P grocery store chain.
 He was also a fire buff, and reputedly named his company after Augusta’s Great Atlantic and Pacific Fire Company.

 Augusta’s hilltop landmark is now ready for the next century of service – thanks to local support, a visionary fire chief, and a project team well-versed in firematically-correct design.